CodezPoet/code_examples/php/README.md

 # PHP Code Example

-In this repository there are code examples for PHP.
+In this directory there are code examples for PHP.